 Menopause can increase your chances of developing osteoporosis.
 Breast Cancer Now have a booklet covering any concerns that you may have and it can be ordered or downloaded here.
 You may wish to look at the Royal Osteoporosis Society website and this helpful article.

-It’s common to experience brain fog as a result of the menopause or hormone therapy and from cancer treatment.
+It’s common to experience brain fog as a result of the menopause or hormone therapy and from breast cancer treatment.
 This brain fog can be confused with lingering chemo brain if you’ve recently completed chemotherapy.
 They both cause the same fogginess and inability to recall names or words, and inability to use your brain as you used to before cancer.
 Exercise can help, as can CBT and mindfulness to reduce stress.
 It’s worth understanding that if you’re experiencing brain fog, you might need to adapt how you work and how you live generally.
 For example, avoid multitasking, make to-do lists, and don’t arrange meetings at times of the day when the brain fog is at its worst.
 There is an increasing awareness and acknowledgement by the medical profession of this symptom and a number of hospitals and clinics offer courses to help.

 CRUK have information on the effects on memory